Table of Contents

 The Future of Identity Verification and Verifiable Credentials

-As deepfake technology becomes more advanced, the role of verifiable credentials (VCs) in KYC and identity management will become even more critical.
-VCs offer a proactive and secure solution to the growing threats posed by deepfakes, ensuring that identity verification processes remain reliable and resilient.
+As deepfake technology advances, the role of verifiable credentials (VCs) in KYC and identity management will become increasingly critical.
+VCs provide a proactive and secure solution to the growing threats posed by deepfakes, ensuring that identity verification processes remain reliable and resilient.

 - Widespread Adoption: With the rise of deepfake attacks, financial institutions, governments, and organizations are expected to accelerate the adoption of verifiable credentials.
 VCs are highly scalable, enabling their use across various industries and regions.
 Their cryptographic foundation ensures that as deepfake technology evolves, VCs can continue to offer a high level of security, adapting to new challenges and minimizing fraud risks.